dermotte/itec-webpage-mlux/courses/seriousgames-ws1920.md

 Make sure to put your presentations, name and topic in the list: [Non-Entertainment Games - Topics](https://docs.google.com/spreadsheets/d/1UNktfNzeH9_PEZPGQFJpUslQzTOM9M1yCY0a1X3wNRk/edit?usp=sharing)

+### Final presentations
+Please prepare a presentation on your topic with a length of 8 minutes.
+Make sure to reserve a presentation slot by giving name and topic in the list: [Non-Entertainment Games - Schedule](https://docs.google.com/spreadsheets/d/1XPU8DXMx2wqOyy3Unwo2hwjLWtQk3_QwYM7S3mooNsA/edit?usp=sharing)

 ## Topics

 * Propaganda games